-Here is a brief look at the IMS Coronal Flare and some notes about the crew's previous ships.About The Coronal Flare
+Here is a brief look at the IMS Upgrade and some notes about the crew's previous ships.About The Upgrade

-The Coronal Flare is a 440 dTon "Solar Wind" class Fast Yacht which the crew had tool ownership of, through salvage laws, in the Inthe system(Regina).
+Formerly named the Coronal Flare, the Upgrade is a 440 dTon "Solar Wind" class Fast Yacht which the crew had tool ownership of, through salvage laws, in the Inthe system(Regina).
 Larger than the Hotel California, they had to get the Coronal Flare operational when the California suffered a harsh misjump.
 The new ship proved to be an upgrade, once fully operational despite the price they paid in lost upgrades to the Hotel California.
 Still, the fast yacht's four-parsec jump capability and faster manuver drives have provided the crew more flexability in traveling directly to destinations.

 The deckplans below show the final design layout after some modifications while the crew worked to get the ship working.